strata-mvc/strata/guidebook/1.0/digging-in/helpers/04-form-helper.md

 menu_group: Helpers
 ---

-The `FormHelper` is a class that eases the generation of forms used to create entities of a predefined model.
-It is not intended to be used by forms that don't save something to a custom post type entity.
+The `Strata\View\Helper\FormHelper` is a class that eases the generation of forms based on `ModelEntity` attributes.
+It will automate field validation and take part in much of the request handling process for you.
+It is not intended to be used by forms that don't save something against a custom post type entity, but you could still use it.

 ## Using the form helper

 The `FormHelper` can be loaded through regular means using the `Form` helper key.
-Should you have a local View class also named `FormHelper` that inherits Strata's then your version will be loading.
+Should you have a local View class also named `FormHelper` that inherits from Strata's then your version will be loaded.

 This type of inheritance can be useful should you wish to customize return values.

 ## API

-The following is the list of available tools provided by the `Strata\View\Helper\FormHelper` class.
+The following is the list of available tools provided by the `FormHelper` class.
 More in-depth information can be obtained on it's [detailed API page](/api/1.0/classes/Strata_View_Helper_FormHelper.html).

 ## Public methods

 ### $FormHelper->create($modelEntity, $configuration = array());

-The helper's `create` method is used to open a new `form` html tag by associating it to a `ModelEntity` and further customizing html attributes.
+The helper's `create($entity, $config)` method is used to open a new `form` html tag by associating it to a `ModelEntity` and further customizing HTML attributes. `$entity` can be `null` in forms that are not associated to a `AppModelEntity` object.

 {% highlight php linenos %}